sot-tech/TtKVC/README.md

 	- contexturl - string - torrent context respectively to `baseurl` (`/catalog/%d`, `%d` - is the place to insert id)
 	- threshold - uint - number to id's to check in one try.
 If current id is 1000 and `threshold` set to 3, observer will check 1000, 1001, 1002
 	- delay - uint - minimum delay between two checks, real delay is random between value and 2*value
+	- reloaddelay - uint - if torrent download success, retry download after some seconds to ensure, that torrent has already proceed by tracker
 	- ignoreregexp - string - filename regexp to **not** upload to kaltura
 	- metaactions - list of actions to extract meta info release (see GoHTExtractor readme)
  - transmission